skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 Key pairs are important, because you've said anyone can try to SSH in (log in to the server to administer it) from any IP address.
 So that means you have to make sure that SSH is secured somehow, to prevent internet-scanning bots from realizing your server is fair game to install their cryptocurrency miners or other detrimental software.
 You do this by generating a key pair.
 The public key stays on the server, and you download the private key to a safe place.
 Only people who use the private key (which you downloaded) can get into the server to run commands using SSH.

-You can name your key pair what you want, but later in the instructions we assume you named it rsp-train.
+You can name your key pair what you want, but later in the instructions we assume you named it `rsp-train`.
 Make sure you download the private key and know where you downloaded it to!
 The "Launch Instances" button here won't become active until you download your key file.

 ![Screenshot of key files](step_7.png)